cosmos/cosmos-sdk/cosmovisor/README.md

 ```
 cosmovisor version
 ```
-This returns the version of the `Cosmos SDK` application as well as the version of Cosmovisor as shown below
+The output of the `cosmovisor version` command shows the version of the Cosmos SDK application and the version of Cosmovisor:

 ```
 Cosmovisor Version:  v0.1.0-85-g65baacac0
 0.43.0-beta1-319-ge3aec1840